hugoclmt/NextStep/README.md

-# NextStep
+# FamilyHub
-A web and mobile application that helps recent graduates organize their job search, optimize their applications, and track their progress.
-The goal is to create an intuitive tool that centralizes everything a job seeker needs
+FamilyHub is a web and mobile application that centralizes family organization and communication in one place.
+It's an interactive dashboard that helps family members manage their daily lives more efficiently.